 To say that the Chinese industry is booming is merely an understatement.
-Particularly worth mentioning are the New Silk Road aka the Belt Road Initiative and the 17+1 Cooperation, also known as the China-CEEC Cooperation.
+Particularly worth mentioning are the New Silk Road aka the Belt Road Initiative and the 17+1 Cooperation (China-CEEC Cooperation).

 The China CEEC Summit 2019 took place in April 2019 in Dubrovnik, Croatia.
-This 8th summit, presided over by China’s Prime Minister Li Keqiang, was held under the theme “Building New Bridges Through Openness, Innovation and Partnership”.
+China’s Prime Minister Li Keqiang presided over the 8th summit.
+It was held under the theme “Building New Bridges Through Openness, Innovation and Partnership”.

 The economic and geographical area is a section of the New Silk Road which follows two tracks:

 - a land arrival in Poland in the North

 - a maritime arrival in Greece in the South

 The opportunities for Chinese public firms particularly lie in two sectors.
 In the infrastructure sector and in the financing by Chinese banks to build these infrastructure projects.

 Besides, experts anticipate a hub effect through the investments of major telecommunications groups.
 Likewise, they expect traditional and declining industries like the steel industry in Serbia, and coal mines in Bosnia to boost.